ONAP for Network Orchestration and Automation Training Course

 The training can be contracted to 2 days, focusing on core aspects relevant for the customer.
 The training can be also extended regarding administrative, design, networking and/or troubleshooting topics concerning OpenStack deployments.
 It is possible to describe other underlying SDN solutions like Linux Bridge or OvS.

-- Set up servers for traffic management.
+- Set up virtual networks.